LeonardKoch/ReactWorkshop/WTMReactWorkShopInstructions.md

 The "cd" command stands for "change directory" and allows you to navigate through the file system with your command line.

 ## 7: Start your application
-Once your command line is in the folder of the application we just created, type "npm start".
+Once your command line is in the folder of the application we just created, type `npm start`.
 This will start a development server on your computer and open a browser tab with your React app in it.

 If you see a page saying "Welcome to React" in your browser everything worked and you now have a running React Application.